top of page

 Did you know (You probably did if you already studied up on your state laws) that some states require you to state what grade level your children will be in for the upcoming school year?
 So we better get a handle on that before you fill out and file your paperwork.

 Understand that a child can be one one grade level in reading and a complete other grade level in math.
-That is the problem with having to "place" a a child in a grade level on your official homeschooling paperwork.
+That is the problem with having to "place" a child in a grade level on your official homeschooling paperwork.
 For everyday work, knowing that your child is on different levels is great!
-Homeschooling allows you to slow down one area to shore up skills that may be lacking, while accelerating the other subject area if the child is having no trouble.
-In public school, it is necessary for everyone to stay on the same lesson.
+Homeschooling allows you to slow down one area to shore up skills that may be lacking while accelerating the other subject area if the child is having no trouble.
+In public school, everyone must stay on the same lesson.
 No teacher can teach 22-30 students different things at the same time.
-Schools talk a LOT about "individualizing instruction" but in homeschool it is much easier to do.
+Schools talk a LOT about "individualizing instruction" but in homeschooling it is much easier to do.

 Study up on what is required for your state.
 I spoke to a friend in another state who has to put a grade level on her state paperwork each year.
 She said if that child doesn't do well in that grade level, it's not a big deal.
 Generally speaking, children can't "fail" homeschool.
 Mostly because when you see your child struggling, you are going to help them before you move on.